jeremenichelli/jeremias.codes/src/posts/2024-12-18-cheat-codes.md

 _You can check in keycode.info the references in the event object for different keys, it will help you read the cheat codes present in following code snippets._

-We want more than one cheat code, so we place the one we just created and any additional ones in an iterable.
+We want a collection of cheat codes, so we place the one we just created and any additional ones in an iterable.

 ```js
 const cheatCodes = [